awsdocs/amazon-ec2-user-guide/doc_source/spot-request-examples.md

 # Spot Instance request example launch specifications<a name="spot-request-examples"></a>

 The following examples show launch configurations that you can use with the [request\-spot\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/request-spot-instances.html) command to create a Spot Instance request\.
-For more information, see [Creating a Spot Instance request](spot-requests.md#using-spot-instances-request)\.
+For more information, see [Create a Spot Instance request](spot-requests.md#using-spot-instances-request)\.

 1. [Launch Spot Instances](#spot-launch-specification1)